Breakfast in London, dinner in Barcelona

 Paris & France

-Anyone with any 1st class ticket for TGV-Lyria trains from Paris to Switzerland can use the SNCF Salon Grand Voyageur at Paris Gare de Lyon in Hall 3 with free WiFi, hot drinks and water.
+Anyone travelling 1st class (Première or Première Signature) on TGV-Lyria trains from Paris to Switzerland can use the SNCF Salon Grand Voyageur at Paris Gare de Lyon with free WiFi, hot drinks and water.

-Apart from this, the Salon Grand Voyageur is only open to travellers with SNCF loyalty cards or the most expensive full-price 1st class Pro tickets.
+Apart from this, the Salon Grand Voyageur is only open to travellers with SNCF loyalty cards or the most expensive full-price 1st class Business Première tickets.
 You can use it with any 1st class ticket if you have a Eurostar Carte Blanche loyalty card.

 -